World Bank sees sharp world growth slowdown, 'hard landing' risk for poorer nations

 Rising interest rates posed additional risks, and could further undermine the growth forecasts, especially if the United States and other large economies begin jacking up rates this spring, months earlier than expected, Kose said.

-The pandemic had sharply increased global inequality in income, healthcare, economic growth and the scale of job losses, hitting women and low-skilled and informal workers much harder.

-"This trend has the potential to leave lasting scars," Kose said, noting that disruptions in education could affect human capital for generations.

-(Reporting by Andrea Shalal; Additional reporting by David Lawder; Editing by Richard Chang)
+(Reporting by Andrea Shalal; Additional reporting by David Lawder; Editing by Richard Chang and Jonathan Oatis)

 ((andrea.shalal@tr.com; +1 202-815-7432;))